Best RV Mattresses - Short Queen & Other Sizes

 The GhostBed RV mattress is a foam and latex mattress, designed in four layers and three different sizes - the RV queen, RV king, and the RV short queen.
 Their short queen mattress sizes, which measure 60" by 74", are specially made with RV owners' interests at heart.

 The support core is 5.5 inches of high-density polyfoam.
-It's firm enough for maximum spinal alignment.
+I found it to be firm enough for maximum spinal alignment.
 Next is 2 inches of foam, constructed to contour your body.
 Aside from offering support, the gel memory foam helps wick heat away from your body, so you stay cool throughout the night.

 The 1.5-inch comfort layer is made of synthetic Dunlop latex foam.
 This top layer adds responsiveness and natural bounce to your mattress.
 Lastly, the GhostBed RV mattress features a smooth, soft cover designed with a stretchy blend of polyester and viscose for a breathable feel.
 It's also infused with cooling gel to minimize heat retention.
 This ensures you get maximum rest and recovery from biking, kayaking, mountain climbing, and other outdoor activities.